 (Updated August 2014)

 HISTORY, NOT VALUATION!

-Our computer, and card and paper files are here to help you, and an email costs you nothing, but nobody can guess the value or condition of a piano without being on the spot to inspect it and tune it.
-In Britain, as in America, there are legal requirements for anyone who supplies written valuations, we are not licensed valuers, and in years of trying, we have been unable to find one that will work without on-the-spot inspection.
+Our computer and our card and paper files are here to help you, and an email costs you nothing, but nobody can guess the value or condition of a piano without being on the spot to inspect it and tune it.
+In Britain, as in America, there are legal requirements for anyone who supplies written valuations, we are not licensed valuers, and in years of trying, we have been unable to find one that will work on pianos without on-the-spot inspection.

 “I’ve got a Ford, what’s it worth?”

 The preloved pianos website offers an amusing list showing what they would pay for a piano, basically reducing from £300 if it is late 1900s, down to little or nothing before 1920.
 Our needs are virtually a mirror image of that, we pay progressively more for anything pre-1900, depending on transport costs.

 Even if we had the funding for full-time staff, it would not be practical, worthwhile or cost-effective to put the whole of our archive online or in book form, it would amount to thousands of pages, but what we often do is to print bespoke booklets on sections of it, covering specific names, historical or practical subjects related to a particular piano.
 Prices usually fall between 5 pounds and 70 pounds, but a more typical price for a full researched report on an antique piano would be twenty-three pounds.